krakjoe/trace/README.md

 trace
 =====

-This is a WIP and research SAPI for tracing PHP 7 processes
+This is a tracing SAPI for PHP 7 processes, inspired by phpspy, but not as feature full.

- * It is inspired by phpspy
- * It is extremely unfinished and not useful to deploy
+It has one default mode (but is extensible) that prints stack traces from the target process, the target process may be any SAPI on any system that meets requirements.

 Requirements
 ------------

  * libelf
  * libdw
- * binary with executor_globals not stripped
+ * binary with executor_globals not stripped 🕇
- * NTS
+ * NTS 🕇

+*🕇 : ZTS and stripped binaries are supported if executor_globals address is known and set with -e*

 Building
 --------